 ~ Reservations can be made until two days before the entry date.
 A lottery is held for Mt.
 Whitney reservations, for trails other than Mt.
 Whitney, reservations can be made starting six months in advance.

-Still have questions?
-Call the Wilderness Permit Office.
+Call the Inyo National Forest Wilderness Permit Office.

 Phone line is open from 8 am to 4:30 pm.

-Winter season we are closed on weekends and holidays.
+Winter season - closed on weekends and holidays.